Louisiana Governor Jindal, likely White House contender, touts energy plan

-WASHINGTON Louisiana Governor Bobby Jindal, a Republican considering a 2016 U.S. presidential run, accused the Obama administration on Tuesday of being "science deniers" when it comes to energy, a critique often aimed at his own party.
+WASHINGTON Louisiana Governor Bobby Jindal, a Republican considering a 2016 presidential run, on Tuesday accused the Obama administration of being "science deniers" when it comes to energy, a critique often lobbed at his own party.

-Jindal, whose state is a major energy producer, unveiled a plan intended to boost U.S. energy production and ease regulations.
+Jindal, whose state is a major energy producer, unveiled a plan aimed at boosting U.S. energy production and easing regulations.
 He said his plan would spur job creation and bolster the U.S. role in global energy.

 At a breakfast sponsored by the Christian Science Monitor, Jindal told reporters he considered the Obama administration "science deniers when it comes to harnessing America’s energy resources and potential.”
 He said the administration has delayed approving the expansion of the Keystone XL pipeline despite a favorable environmental assessment from the State Department.